olaidczak/outlier-detection/README.md

 │   │                          1. grid-search evaluation on all 18 odds datasets
 │   │                          2. evaluation and visualisation on 2D datasets
-│   │                          3. analysis: rankings, heatmaps, effect of n and p │   │                          4.
-EDA and ensemble prediction on unlabelled test data │   ├── eval.py              – standalone script that runs the full benchmark evaluation │   ├── utils.py             – helpers:
+│   │                          3. analysis: rankings, heatmaps, effect of n and p │   │                          4. prediction on unlabelled test data
+│   ├── eval.py              – standalone script that runs the full benchmark evaluation
+│   ├── utils.py             – helpers:
 │   │                            evaluate()                  – grid-search over all models